ptoxxxxx/My-Software-Tester-Portfolio/README.md

 ## About me

-My name is Paweł Tomanek.
-I am ....
+My name is Pawel Tomanek.
+I am currently building basic skillset and experience of a software tester.
-Now...
-Certified Software Tester with no commercial experience..
+Please find below the list where I'll try to keep the track of my progress.

 ## Tools

 * Jira
 * TestRail
-* TestLink
 * Trello
 * Bug Magnet
-* Xmind
-* xPath Finder
 * Postman
 * IntelliJ
 * Github
-* Selenium IDE

 ## Tech skills